Apothecary

 What element is Patchouli associated with?

-Patchouli is associated with the Earth element and the sign of Taurus, Capricorn, and resonates with the Root, Sacral chakras.
+Patchouli is associated with the Earth element, the signs of Taurus and Capricorn, and resonates with the Root and Sacral chakras.

 What planet rules Patchouli?